 Team building in science also requires people to treat each other with courtesy and respect.
 In my lab, there are no dumb questions.

 Each person here is mentored in a way which bests matches their personality.
 Introverts and extroverts are similarly welcome.
-Underrepresented minorities are strongly encouraged to apply for any open positions; I have mentored people from all backgrounds.
+Underrepresented minorities are strongly encouraged to apply for any open positions; I have mentored people from many backgrounds.

 Team building in science also requires people to treat each other with courtesy and respect.
 In my lab, there are no dumb questions.

 Each person here is mentored in a way which bests matches their personality.
 Introverts and extroverts are similarly welcome.
-Underrepresented minorities are strongly encouraged to apply for any open positions; I have mentored people from all backgrounds.
+Underrepresented minorities are strongly encouraged to apply for any open positions; I have mentored people from many backgrounds.

 Education and Training